rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

 EOF
 ```

-Now we'll apply the system roll to `rhelvm`.
+Now we'll apply the system role to `rhelvm` by running the following command on `rhel`.

 ```bash
 ansible-playbook -i hosts -b firewall.yml